flyryan/Deep-Security-Usage-Analyzer/readme.md

 ### Metric Calculation Logic

+- **Active Instances:**
+  - Determined by checking if any security module is active for a host
+  - A host is considered active if the sum of its module values is greater than zero
+  - Example: If AM=1 or WRS=1, the instance is active
-- **Calculating Active vs. Inactive Instances:**
+- **Inactive Instances:**

-  - Active instances are determined by identifying records that have activity timestamps within the last 30 days, indicating they are currently operational and contributing data.
-Inactive instances are those without activity in the last 30 days, either because they have been stopped, terminated, or have not reported data within the analysis period.
-This distinction is based on status indicators and timestamp fields present in the usage data.
+  - Hosts with no active security modules (all module values are 0)
+  - Calculated as: Total Instances - Active Instances

 - **Total Number of Instances per Environment:**
-  - We aggregate the total number of instances by summing up the `active_instances` and `inactive_instances` for each environment.
+  - We aggregate the total number of instances by summing up the `activated_instances` and `inactive_instances` for each environment.
   - Example:

     ```json
     "Development": {
-      "active_instances": 6142,
+      "activated_instances": 6142,
       "inactive_instances": 106,
-      "total_instances": 6218
+      "total_instances": 6248
     }
     ```